 Members of the Student Conduct Board, or witnesses, may not serve as a student’s advisor at the Hearing.

-If the Charged Student or Impacted Student chooses an attorney as their advisor at the Hearing, they must inform the Assistant Vice President, Student Life, or designee, at least three (3) business days before the Hearing.
+If the Charged Student or Impacted Student chooses an attorney as their advisor at the Hearing, they must inform the Associate Vice President, Student Life, or designee, at least three (3) business days before the Hearing.
 In such cases the College may be advised by a college attorney as well.

 Hearings